 When conducting a product teardown, our application engineers systematically disassemble your product into single parts.
 Every inch of them is examined to understand their application and identify their operating requirements and applicable standards.
 In the process we aim to uncover any cost-saving and quality improvement possibilities.
 This either means providing the same solutions for less, or better ones at the same or lower costs.

 Based on our value analysis findings we present you with a detailed report and live presentation of our optimization proposals.
 This includes a technical verification of cost-saving estimations and projected results.
-With this information you are able to make cost-effective and strategic decisions related to the joints in your existing product.
+With this information you can make cost-effective and strategic decisions related to the joints in your existing product.

 Cost reduction opportunities